101Loop/drf-user/README.md

     'EMAIL_VALIDATION': True,
     'REGISTRATION': {
         'SEND_MAIL': False,
+        'SEND_MESSAGE': False,
         'MAIL_SUBJECT': 'Welcome to DRF-USER',
+        'SMS_BODY': 'Your account has been created',
         'TEXT_MAIL_BODY': 'Your account has been created.',
         'HTML_MAIL_BODY': 'Your account has been created.'
     }